 Understanding the quickselect algorithm

 When designing large-scale software systems that process large volumes of data, software engineers often need to balance efficiency and scalability.
-These systems may process millions of records to rank search results, surface top recommendations, or find the kth-best item.
+These systems may process millions of records to rank search results, surface top recommendations, or find the kth-best item (for example, the user with the 100th highest score).
 In most of these cases, a perfectly ordered dataset isn’t required, and only some partial ordering of a subset of the dataset can solve the problem.
 However, sorting-based solutions sort the entire dataset, which becomes a bottleneck.

 The quickselect is an algorithm designed to efficiently solve them at scale.
-It finds the top k or bottom k items in an unsorted dataset without sorting the dataset, where the definition of top or bottom is problem dependent.
+It finds the top k or bottom k items in an unsorted dataset without sorting the dataset, where the definition of top or bottom is problem dependent (in this lesson, "top" means numerically largest).

 The 6 largest (top) elements in the array.